asticode/go-astibob/README.md

 ```$ go run examples/<ability name>/astibrain/main.go -v```

-WARNING: some abilities require specific libs installed on your system, please check the next section to see which ones.
+WARNING: some abilities require specific libs installed on your system, please check the ability's section to see which one(s).

-# Abilities

-Abilities are simple tasks audio recording, speech-to-text analysis, speech-synthesis, etc.

-WARNING: the code below doesn't handle errors for readibility purposes.
-However you SHOULD!
+## Adding your own ability

+TODO

 ## Hearing